midwire/bash.env/README.markdown

     . $HOME/.env/source.sh
     load_on_login

+... which will add the above source command to your `.bashrc` file.

 ### Load on Alias ###

 Or you can source it manually and then run the `.env load_on_alias` command like this: